KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 }
 ```

 Now all I had to do was applying it to all items with a varying delay.
 The highest the index of the item in the list, the longest the delay.
 Perfect!
-Let's loop!
-But wait… I don't know the number of images in the page.
+Let’s loop!
+But wait… I don’t know the number of images in the page.
 I guess I could have gone to something like 100 to be sure it works everywhere but that would have bloated the CSS.
 Plus, I realized 20 is more than enough for most screens (including my 29").

 ```scss
 @for $i from 1 through 20 {